ngthu003/math185/README.md

 Focus:

 * **Chi-squared test** for testing Uniform distribution and Independence between variables.
-* Test extensions: Monte Carlo simulation, Calibration by Permutation
+* Test extensions: Monte Carlo simulation, Calibration by Permutation.

+## Midterm 1

+Focus:
+* Investigate differences between **Student's t-test** and **Wilcoxon Signed-rank test**, including their powers in detecting alternative hypothesis.
+* Test for Independence between factors, in the form of contigency table via **Chi-squared test**, including writing functions to process data given in data.frame, and plotting.

 ## Acknowledgments